Exploring the Legendary Wild West in Tombstone, Arizona

 Anyway, we asked the lady at the courthouse, which is a US national historical site, why there were signs around town that said guns weren’t allowed.
 First she gave me a look of complete disgust, but then she answered my question.

 Just like the original gunfight, this story is quite tragic.
 Since Arizona is a right to carry state, many of the actors who come for the tourist season to play out the gunfight, actually wear real guns.
-Last year, in 2015, one actor was late to work.
+In 2015, one actor was late to work.
 He had to run to get to his mark in time and forgot to clear his gun (removing the live bullets).
 On a normal day he would get to work, fill his gun with blanks so that no one would get hurt.
 But on this day he forgot.
 The shootout progressed in the show, and he shot a fellow actor.
 The other actor went down, as he was shot in the pelvic area.
 Luckily after surgery, he did recover.
 At that point the town Chamber of Commerce decided that the price of real guns might be too much, and they started banning real guns from the town.

 If you want to go to Tombstone, Arizona, there are plenty of places around town to keep you busy for at least one full day.
 Here are some of our suggestions: the graveyard, the courthouse, the Main Street, and if you want to drive around town or take the trolley tour, there are plenty of other historical buildings that will capture your imagination.